Castello Orsini-Odescalchi: Architecture

 The Castello Orsini-Odescalchi is one of the most noteworthy examples of Renaissance military architecture in Italy and is the main monument in Bracciano.
 The castle underwent many renovations since its inception.
 In the castle, richly frescoed friezes and ceilings were created.
 Richly coloured tapestries were made when the lords of Bracciano were in residence.
 The important late 15th-century frieze showing the labours of Hercales is still visible.

 Museum

 The historical museum within the castle premises has valuable artwork from the Middle Ages of over six centuries rule of Popes and Kings, consisting of ancient weapons, furniture and paintings, books and manuscripts, frescoes and decorations.
 It was opened in 1952 by Prince Livio Odescalchi IV.

 Filming location

-A number of films, TV series, and TV programs have been set in the castle: Othello, Megiddo: The Omega Code 2, More Than a Miracle, On My Way to the Crusades, I Met a Girl Who..., Incantato, Imperial Venus, The Agony and the Ecstasy, The Wedding Party, Luisa Sanfelice, Coco Chanel, Medici: Masters of Florence, The Castle of the living Dead (1964), and Bill & Ted's Excellent Adventure.
+A number of films, TV series, and TV programs have been set in the castle: Othello, Megiddo: The Omega Code 2, More Than a Miracle, On My Way to the Crusades, I Met a Girl Who..., The Count of Monte Cristo, Incantato, Imperial Venus, The Agony and the Ecstasy, The Wedding Party, Luisa Sanfelice, Coco Chanel, Medici: Masters of Florence, Castle of the Living Dead (1964), Kath & Kimderella, and Bill & Ted's Excellent Adventure.